foambubble/foam-template/docs/how-to/get-started-with-vscode.md

 | `cmd+P`       | use quickpick to open a file |
 | `cmd+shift+P` | invoke a command (see below) |

-For more information, see the [vscode keyboard cheat sheets](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-reference), where you can also see how to customize your keybindings.
+For more information, see the [VS Code keyboard cheat sheets](https://code.visualstudio.com/docs/getstarted/keybindings#_keyboard-shortcuts-reference), where you can also see how to customize your keybindings.

 ## Commands
-Commands make VsCode extremely powerful.
+Commands make VS Code extremely powerful.

 To invoke a command, press `cmd+shift+P` and select the command you want to execute.
 For example, to see the Foam graph: